mmbdtp/mmbdtp.github.io/modules/sequencing/_posts/2000-01-03-Thursday_sequence_analysis.md

 Open a Terminal on your Notebook server.

 Sometimes Conda can run into issues with outdated metadata.
-It might make life easier if you clear the Conda cache and tell Conda want channels to look at as default
+It might make life easier if you clear the Conda cache and tell Conda what channels to look at as default

 ```
 conda clean --all